whipowill/d2-plugy-qol/README.md

 ### How To Limited Install

-If you want to install these mods but you don't want any changes to the actual gameplay (no changes to drops or skills), then delete the ``C:/Games/Diablo II/Mod PlugY/Data/Global/`` folder.
+If you want to install these mods but you don't want any changes to the actual gameplay (none of the custom game changes), then delete the ``C:/Games/Diablo II/Mod PlugY/Data/Global/`` folder.

 ### How To Uninstall